Bloomfield Police Department, Connecticut

 Lieutenant Paul Beaupre was shot and killed after being taken hostage.
 He was taken to Enfield, Connecticut, and shot execution-style.
 His body was then left in the yard on a dead-end road, where the homeowner discovered it in the morning.

 All three suspects were ultimately apprehended.
 Two of them committed a second murder with Lieutenant Beaupre's gun in Massachusetts, for which they were convicted.
 Connecticut officials withdrew a bench warrant for the suspect when they learned the suspect had received a life sentence.
 Two suspects have died in prison.
-The suspect, who pulled the trigger, was denied parole in 1999, 2004, 2009, 2014, 2019, and 2020.
-He will be eligible for parole again in 2023.
+The suspect who pulled the trigger was denied parole in 1999, 2004, 2009, 2014, 2019, and 2020.

-During the trial in Massachusetts, details emerged about the day.
-The three men held up Lieutenant Beaupre as he was entering his vehicle.
-After identifying himself as a police lieutenant, he was taken to the Town of Endfield, where he was executed.
-The suspects indicated that he was one of the law enforcement officers on a list targeted for execution by one of the subversive groups.
+During the trial in Massachusetts, details emerged about Lieutenant Beaupre's murder.
+The three men robbed Lieutenant Beaupre as he was entering his vehicle.
+After identifying himself as a police lieutenant, he was taken to Enfield, where they murdered him.
+The suspect indicated that he was one of the law enforcement officers on a list targeted for execution by one of the subversive groups.

 Lieutenant Beaupre had served with the Bloomfield Police Department for 11 years.
-He was survived by his wife, two daughters, and son.
-His son went on to serve as a Connecticut State Trooper for 28 years.
+He was survived by his wife, two daughters, and a son.
+His son went on to serve with the Connecticut State Police for 28 years.

 Bio